ibexa/documentation-developer/docs/guide/site_factory.md

 Site Factory is site management User Interface, integrated to Admin UI, allowing you to configure files without editing:

-- siteaccess configuration (replacing YML configuration)
+- siteaccess configuration
 - multisite configuration
-- multisite management (creating sites, updating sites.
+- multisite management

-After [clean installation](../getting_started/install_ez_enterprise.md) the Site Factory will be enabled but not configured.
+After [clean installation](../getting_started/install_ez_enterprise.md) the Site Factory will be disabled.
 This results in the following message on the **Site** tab:
 "There is a design configuration error, and you will not be able to create a new site.
 Please update the configuration."

-If you plan to use Site Factory you need to configure it, if not we recommend disabling it.
+If you plan to use Site Factory you need to enable and configure it.
-Enabled Site Factory may cause following performance issues:

-- Config Resolver will look for SiteAccesses in data base
-- Site Factory matchers will be connected to data base in search for new SiteAccesses

-To configure or disable Site factory follow respectably:
+To enable or disable Site factory follow respectably:

 - [Configure Site Factory section](#configure-site-factory)
 - [Disable Site Factory section](#disable-site-factory)

-## Configure Site Factory
+## Enable Site Factory

+First, to enable Site Factory you need to change enabled to `true` in `vendor/ezsystems/ezplatform-site-factory/src/bundle/Resources/config/site_factory.yaml`.

 ### Configure designs